Waltham Watch Company: The Civil War period, 1857 to 1865

 New owner Royal Robbins was an experienced New York watch importer who worked a partnership with his brother Henry Asher Robbins and Daniel F. Appleton in an effort to make the Waltham Watch operation a success.
 All three members of this troika had extensive experience in the watch sales and the jewelry trade.
 Administration of the company was measured and prudent and the economic crisis of 1857 was survived.

-With the coming of the American Civil War in 1861, the American economy began to boom.
-Demand for watches expanded markedly, with soldiers in particular eager to obtain a reasonably-priced timepiece for their personal use.
+With the coming of the American Civil War in 1861, the demand for watches expanded markedly, with soldiers in particular eager to obtain a reasonably priced timepiece for their personal use.
 To meet this demand, Waltham Watch unveiled a comparatively inexpensive $13 model called the "William Ellery."
 This watch was a "fad" among Union soldiers and sales blossomed.
 By the end of the Civil War the Ellery represented fully 45 percent of Waltham's annual sales.

 The Period of Growth, 1866 to 1906

-After the Civil War, the company became the main supplier of railroad chronometers to various railroads in North America and more than fifty other countries.
+After the Civil War, the company became the main supplier of railroad chronometers to various railroads in North America and other countries.
 In 1876, the company showed off the first automatic screw making machinery and was awarded the first gold medal in a watch precision contest at the Philadelphia Centennial Exposition.

-In 1885 the company name changed to the American Waltham Watch Company (AWWCo).
+In 1885, the company name changed to the American Waltham Watch Company (AWWCo).